JShimonov/AskSummoner/README.md

 ## Things to add in the future

 - [ ] Find stats on champions based on match history
-- [ ] display most recent match history
+- [ ] Display most recent match history
+- [ ] Calculate average rank in matches

 ## Things to add after all API features are covered